sudarsanganesh/chat-bot/README.md

 use the html element to display the component in your project. <br>

 ``` <chat-bot (outputData)="getData($event)"></chat-bot> ```

+outputData is a variable that wil take input from the user are wil emit ouput.

 ## @output
 All the outputs are emitted from the component and displayed in the console.